OpenDA-Association/OpenDA/model_efdc_dll/native/efdc_fortran_dll/original_efdc_files/README.md

   sources.
 It has been decided to cherry-pick these line diffs and remove the remaining source file corresponding to `CALEXP2TO` all together.
+* `INPUT.for`: Input processing is extended with processing of `WINDCOEFF` and `EFDC2` input files.
+It is unclear why this was not yet present in OpenDA?
+Also, `IBIN_TYPE` is extracted with read calls.
+  NOTE: variable `TIDAPL` is *not* scaled with 86400 in OpenDA while this is done in NIER.
+This seems to be a difference in conversion factors of one day (86400 seconds in one day).
+It is unclear where this difference comes from and how to resolve it...
 * `READWIMS1.for`: It seems the variable initialisation was not divided by the loop limit.
 This has been reintroduced.
 Note, there were differences in various timing calculations.
 These are considered to be